takenet/blip-docs/source/includes/en/sdks/csharp/message-types.md

 }
 ```
 **Note:**
-- `Value` field is optional, if informed your value will be sent to the chatbot when the user choice the option.
+- `Value` field is optional, if informed your value will be sent to the chatbot when the user chooses the option.
 - If `Value` field is not provided, will must provide one of the fields: `Order` or `Text`.
 The `Order` field will be used only if `Value` and `Text` is not provided.

 **Limitations:**